NuGet/docs.microsoft.com-nuget/README.md

 - Links to other markdown files on docs.microsoft.com are case-insensitive (unlike links to files in GitHub, which are).
 - If you're linking to another topic in the same folder, then `../<folder>/` can be omitted.
 - When using anchors, always remember to include the `.md` before the `#`.
-- When using external links, especially to docs.microsoft.com or msdn.microsoft.com, omit any language tag like "en-us" so that a reader in another language lands on a target page in that same language if it's available.
+- When using external links, especially to docs.microsoft.com (or msdn.microsoft.com for any older content), omit any language tag like "en-us" so that a reader in another language lands on a target page in that same language if it's available.
 - Bare URLs are not automatically converted into links.

 ### Inline HTML